 What to expect when getting a loan

-The average new-car loan rose to $29,880 during the second quarter of 2016, up more than 4.5% over the past year, according to Experian, one of the three major credit-reporting agencies.
+The average new-car loan rose to $30,534 during the first quarter of 2017, according to Experian, one of the three major credit-reporting agencies.

 Of course, how much you'll pay, or whether you'll get a loan at all, is heavily dependent on your credit score.